4

 2

 • I agree that the screw will provide less stress.
 Note this is especially true if you drill the pilot hole first.
-May 24, 2016 at 16:25
+Commented May 24, 2016 at 16:25

 • Everything went back together just fine, thanks for the assurance!
 In retrospect, I probably should've taken the extra time to join these top pieces with screws.
 As long as it doesn't blow over again there shouldn't be much stress on these joints, though.